-There’s no need to let the cold keep you indoors and away from the coastline.
+Beaches are usually packaged as sun, sea and sand, but visits to the coast don't need to be limited to warm-weather days.
 Throw caution to the wind – quite literally – by embracing the dramatic dunes, impressive surf and rugged shores of these spectacular beaches that shine – even when the clouds come out.
-Here are nine beaches from around the world that are perfect in winter and cold weather.

 While it may not be the warmest beach to visit in winter, fossil finders will be happy to forget about taking a dip and stay on shore.
 Located on England’s Jurassic Coast, Charmouth Beach is famous for its abundance of fossils.
 If you want to get in on the action, the side west of the river is the best spot to search for prehistoric relics.
 But remember to keep your fossicking to the stones and rocks on the foreshore – no digging into the cliff face.